microsoft/PubSec-Info-Assistant/README.md

 ## Additonal deployment steps based on my changes
 * Modal Chat - no deployment changes
 * Frontend Viewer (non-admin view) - Once you pull the latest changes, execute 'make deploy' again.
 Once done, open the app service webapp-viewer in the Azure portal(new app service different from the webapp).
 On the app service 'Authentication' menu - edit the restrict access to 'Allow unauthenticated access'.
 Note this normal takes 5-10mins to reflect.
 * Modal Chat plugin - this is using javascript as a plugin.
-Need to change CORS to allow incoming request.
-TBD (Still undergoing testing)
+Need to update CORS setting in your viewer app svc.
+To do so, open Azure portal and the viewer app svc, on the menu select CORS and insert the domain you want to be able to access the viewer backend.

 ## Responsible AI